lordazzi/calc-js/README.md

 ## The problem
 The problem of representing decimal numbers encoded in IEEE 754 binary format is a problem that JavaScript suffers.
-The bug consists of the lack of ability for the format to represent some numerical values in the binary format, you can read an article talking about it here:  [Floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Floating-point_numbers).
+The bug consists of the lack of ability for the format to represent some numerical values in the binary format, you can read an article talking about it here:  [Double precision floating-point](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).

 This is a well-known problem, in Java they have developed a class called BigDecimal to solve this.